Special routes of U.S. Route 25

-Several special routes of U.S. Route 25 exist.
-In order from south to north they are as follows.
+Several special routes of U.S. Route 25 (US 25) exist.
+In order from south to north, they are as follows.

-Existing

-Statesboro bypass
+Statesboro bypass route

-U.S. Route 25 Bypass (US 25 Byp.), in complete concurrency with State Route 67 Bypass (SR 67 Byp.), is the western half of the divided four-lane bypass, west around Statesboro, Georgia also known as "Veterans Memorial Parkway."
+U.S. Highway 25 Bypass (US 25 Byp.), in complete concurrency with State Route 67 Byp.
+(SR 67 Byp.), is the western half of the divided four-lane bypass, west around Statesboro, Georgia, also known as "Veterans Memorial Parkway".
 The eastern half is US 301 Byp., which is in concurrency with SR 73 Byp.
 The entire length of US 25 Byp. is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.

-Waynesboro bypass
+Waynesboro bypass route

-U.S. Route 25 Bypass (US 25 Byp.), in complete concurrency with State Route 121 Bypass (SR 121 Byp.), is a divided four-lane bypass, east around Waynesboro, Georgia.
+U.S. Highway 25 Bypass (US 25 Byp.), in complete concurrency with SR 121 Byp., is a divided four-lane bypass, east around Waynesboro, Georgia.
 Only the southernmost portion of US 25 Byp. is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.

 Augusta–North Augusta business loop

-U.S. Route 25 Business (US 25 Bus.) is a 4.4 mi business route of US 25 that connects Augusta, Georgia with North Augusta, South Carolina.
+U.S. Route 25 Business (US 25 Bus.) is a 4.4 mi business route of US 25 that connects Augusta, Georgia, with North Augusta, South Carolina.
 Its Georgia portion is part of Broad Street and 13th Street.
 Its entire South Carolina portion is part of Georgia Avenue.
-In Georgia, it is concurrent with Georgia State Route 28 (SR 28) for one block and SR 4 for about 0.3 mi.
+In Georgia, it is concurrent with SR 28 for one block and SR 4 for about 0.3 mi.
 In South Carolina, it is concurrent with South Carolina Highway 125 Truck (SC 125 Truck).